Myrhorod Air Base

 Myrhorod (ICAO: UKBM) is an air base of the Ukrainian Air Force located near Myrhorod, Poltava Oblast, Ukraine.

-The base is home to the 831st Tactical Aviation Brigade flying Sukhoi Su-27P/UB aircraft.
+Until the 2022 Russian invasion of Ukraine, the base was home to the 831st Tactical Aviation Brigade flying Sukhoi Su-27P/UB aircraft.

 History

 In May 1944 the airfield was provided to the United States Army Air Forces as a heavy bomber staging field.
 It was used by the Eighth and Fifteenth Air Forces for shuttle bombing missions during June through September 1944 (Operation Frantic).